 London’s tradition of having Sheriffs dates all the way back to the 7th century and it’s still going strong.

-They’re not sheriffs in the way that you might think – protecting the city from evildoers in the style of a country and western, the Sheriffs have to carry out the instructions of the High Court of Justice and also support the Lord Mayor and their jurisdiction only extends across the City of London (Square Mile).
+They’re not sheriffs in the way that you might think – protecting the city from evildoers in the style of a John Wayne Western – the Sheriffs have to carry out the instructions of the High Court of Justice and support the Lord Mayor.
+Their jurisdiction only extends across the City of London (Square Mile).

 During the Second World War, London Functioned as the Capital of Six Countries

-Governments displaced by the Nazi regime took up residence in London during the second world war – so the city was the seat of government of six countries at the same time.
+Governments displaced by the Nazi regime took up residence in London during the second world war – so the city was the seat of the governments of six countries at the same time.

-That covered the governments of France, Poland, Holland, Belgium and Norway and, of course, the United Kingdom.
+That covered the governments in exile of France, Poland, Holland, Belgium and Norway and, of course, the home government of the United Kingdom.

 London has six orchestras – The Royal Philharmonic, The London Philharmonic, The BBC Symphony Orchestra, the Philharmonia, Orchestra of the Royal Opera House and the London Symphony Orchestra.

-This rule was actually revoked in 1980 but until that date, all banks operating in the City had to be within a 10 minute stroll of the Bank of England.
+This rule was only revoked as recently as 1980 but until that date, all banks operating in the City had to be within a 10-minute stroll of the Bank of England.
 This was so the Governor of the Bank of England could call an emergency meeting and have everyone in attendance within half an hour.

 There are Always at Least Six Ravens in the Tower of London

-The Royal Family Has its Own Flag and it’s Flown over Buckingham Palace when the Queen is in Residence
+The Royal Family Has its Own Flag and it’s Flown Over Buckingham Palace When the Monarch is in Residence

-How do you tell whether the Queen is in residence when you go and see Buckingham Palace?
+How do you tell whether King Charles III is in residence when you go and see Buckingham Palace?

-The answer’s pretty simple actually – the Royal Standard (yellow with a red dragon on it) is flown over the palace when the Queen is in residence.
-If you see the Union Jack it means the Queen isn’t at home.
+The answer’s pretty simple actually – the Royal Standard (yellow with a red dragon on it) is flown over the palace when the Monarch is in residence.
+If you see the Union Jack fluttering it means the King isn’t at home.

 London Zoo Used to be a Pretty Unsavoury Place

-Zoos have come on leaps and bounds since their early days – perhaps none more so than London Zoo – back in its early 18th century days in the Tower of London.
-At that time you used to be able to enter for free if you brought a dog or cat to feed to the lions.
+Zoos have come on leaps and bounds since their early days – perhaps none more so than London Zoo, such as in the early 18th century when it was housed in the Tower of London.
+In those days, you could exchange free entry in return for bringing a dog or cat to feed to the lions.

 People Used to go and Visit an Insane Asylum Just for the Lols